Nash Codes for Noisy Channels: General deterministic monotonic decoding functions

-When the prior probabilities $q_i$ or the receiver utilities $V_i$ for the states $i$ are {\it generic\/}, then $Y_i$ in (\ref{Yi}) is always a singleton, so no ties occur and decoding is deterministic.
-One can make any prior probabilities generic by perturbing them minimally so that ties are broken uniquely but decoding is otherwise unaffected.
-That is, if $i$ and $j$ are tied for some $y$ because $q_iV_i\, p(y|x^i)= q_jV_j\, p(y|x^j)$, this tie is broken in favor of $i$ by slightly increasing~$q_i$, which will then always happen whenever $i$ and~$j$ are tied originally.
+When the weights $q_iV_i$ for the states $i$ are {\em generic\/}, then $Y_i$ in (\ref{Yi}) is always a singleton, so no ties occur and decoding is deterministic.
+One can make any weights generic by perturbing them minimally so that ties are broken uniquely but decoding is otherwise unaffected.
+That is, if $i$ and $k$ are tied for some $y$ because $q_iV_i\, p(y|x^i)= q_kV_k\, p(y|x^k)$, this tie is broken in favor of $i$ by slightly increasing~$q_iV_i$, which will then always happen whenever $i$ and~$k$ are tied originally.
 This induces a fixed-order decoding, where any linear order among the states can be chosen.
-Thus, Proposition~\ref{p-fixedorder} asserts that general deterministic monotonic decoding functions are those obtained by generic perturbation of the priors.
+Thus, Proposition~\ref{p-fixedorder} asserts that general deterministic monotonic decoding functions are those obtained by generic perturbation of the weights.

 Finally, we observe that the above codebook $000,100,010,001$ with decoding as in (\ref{nowNash}) defines a Nash code (and if priors are minimally perturbed so that $q_1>q_2>q_3$ there are no ties and decoding is unique), but this code is not locally optimal as in Theorem~\ref{t-opt}.
-Namely, by changing the codeword $100$ to $110$, all possible channel outputs $y$ differ in at most bit from one of the four codewords, which clearly improves the payoff to the receiver.
+Namely, by changing the codeword $100$ to $110$, all possible channel outputs $y$ differ in at most one bit from one of the four codewords, which clearly improves the payoff to the receiver.
 So not all binary Nash codes are locally receiver-optimal.